 This section provides information on particular disease types and contains data on some of the main causes of death in the city.

-- Some 1,800 people die prematurely (which is defined as being aged under 75 years), so 4 out of 10 of our residents die young.
+- 2,072 people died prematurely (which is defined as being aged under 75 years), so more than 4 out of 10 of our residents died young.

-- Almost 1,000 of these premature deaths are considered preventable and could potentially be avoided by public health interventions are 60% higher than expected compared to England.
+- In Liverpool, premature deaths from causes considered preventable and which could potentially be avoided by public health interventions are 60% higher than expected compared to England.

-- There are around 13,300 people in Liverpool who have been diagnosed with cancer; 18,000 people who have coronary heart disease, and 73,200 with hypertension.
-There are more than 16,000 people with chronic respiratory disease; over 49,000 people have been diagnosed with depression, and almost 8,000 with mental health illness, and 3,047 with dementia.
+- There are around 16,255 people in Liverpool who have been diagnosed with cancer; 17,867 people who have coronary heart disease, and 76,572 with hypertension.
+There are around 17,004 people with chronic respiratory disease; approximately 67,454 people have been diagnosed with depression, 7,579 people have been diagnosed with mental health illness, and 3,047 with dementia.

 Detailed needs assessments

 The following health needs assessments have been published in relation to specific disease types and conditions: